 Next, concentrate on creating vibrations through your singing.

-The exercise allows you to be aware of the kind of notes vibrating in your mouth, throat, and face.
+This vocal exercise allows you to be aware of the kind of notes vibrating in your mouth, throat, and face.

-Each time, start at the lower end of your vocal range and begin from the “Hmm …” humming sound.
+Each time, start at the lower end of your vocal range, and begin from the “Hmm …” humming sound.